vishwasjoshi2019/Applicant_Tracking_System/Readme.md

 3. If any package is missing, install it using similar commands as above.
 4. Make the following changes in the code:- Modify the file paths according to your system for the resume folder and the job description.
 5. you're ready to run the code after these changes and package installations.
-6. Note that there are some comments within the code for debugging purposes, which can be ignored.
+6. Note that some comments within the code for debugging purposes can be ignored.

 ### Explanation of the Code